We were created by the Colorado Department of Agriculture to promote the Colorado dry bean industry through market

 “My favorite dry beans to eat are pinto and Mayocoba.
 One favorite dish with beans would be pork and bean soup, as well as pinto bean pie that tastes similar to pecan.
 What I like most about Colorado beans is the quality of bean our area produces.” – Troy

 Jay is a Dealer Director and CEO of Northern Feed and Bean in Lucerne.
 He is a passionate international entrepreneur involved at various levels of the agricultural value chain, who has built businesses for the past 40 years, as Founder, CEO, Board Member, or Advisor.

 “My favorite Colorado bean is the pinto bean and I love bean and cheese burritos.” – Jay

-Samuel is an Alternate Dealer Director.
+Samuel is a Dealer Director.
 Since 2017, he has been the International Trade Specialist for Jack’s Bean Company in Holyoke.